MikePt161/data_engineering_case_study/README.md

 │   ├───marketing_address_info
 │   ├───top_3
 │   └───top_3_most_sold_per_department_netherlands
+├───resources : Databricks workflows specified in yml format.
 ├───src : Source code, namely python scripts that produce extracted data, saved in the outputs/ folder.
 ├───utility: Test functions and logging configuration files.
+├───img: Files used in the readme. databricks.yml : Databricks Asset Bundle configuration file.
+Used in the CI/CD deployment process.
 ```

+## ETL description

+Each ETL script has the same outline.
+Within main(), the produce_data function is used to extract the wanted features and, if all checks are successful, write the data to the designated output/ folder.

+## CI/CD with Databricks Asset Bundles

+A test pipeline is initiated whenever a pull request is opened on the main branch.
+If the pull request is merged into main, a deployment pipeline is also initiated. <br>
+For the CI/CD process a service principal is used to authenticate with the Github Actions agent, by using the appropriate environment variables. <br>
+A personal Databricks workspace was used as a destination for the artifacts specified within the databricks.yml file.